-SC10 MOG.
-This year's MOG environment is based on the best of the previous year's interpretation strategies, but is actually a complete re-write with one goal in mind: make it possible to trivially port various full-language compilers to target our system.
+SC10-12 MOG.
+The MOG environment using the best of the previous year's interpretation strategies was released at http://aggregate.org/MOG/20101122/ on November 22, 2010 as full "alpha test quality" source code.
+However, it was actually a complete re-write with one goal in mind: make it possible to trivially port various full-language compilers to target our system.
 This is accomplished using a new, accumulator plus registers, ISA for which a nasty set of scripts can retarget generic MIPSEL code.
-The GCC 3.4 based version is called mogcc, and can process any of the languages that compiler supports.
-(LLVM 2.8 was originally the preferred front-end, but it's MIPSEL back-end is buggy.)
+The GCC-based version is called mogcc, and can process any of the languages that compiler supports.
 The new ISA enables more optimizations than the old one, and hence typically outperforms it by a small margin.
+The assembler, mogas, generates an optimized CUDA interpreter named mog.cu.